theonedev/onedev/server-product/system/incompatibilities/incompatibilities.md

+# 7.4.0

+### RESTful api

+1. A boolean property "confidential" must be added to create endpoint of [issue resource](/help/api/io.onedev.server.rest.IssueResource/create) to indicate whether or not the issue is confidential

 # 7.3.5
 1. [RESTful api] Service desk name property of [project resource](/help/api/io.onedev.server.rest.ProjectResource) moved from basic info endpoint to setting endpoint